-As advised in our P&I Circular No 2632/2018 dated 22 February 2018, the General Data Protection Regulation ("GDPR") provides for significant penalties in the event of a data breach.
+The general Data Protection Regulation ("GDPR") provides for significant penalties in the event of a data breach.
 The purpose of this circular is to provide members, correspondents and others with further guidance on how to try and reduce the risk of a breach and advise you of some changes we will be making in how we handle personal data.